webandras/docker-wordpress/README.md

 # WordPress Docker development template

 This template is made for local development only.
+- *TODO: put wp core files into separate folder (except for wp-content)*
+- *TODO: use composer for installing WordPress instead*

 The following Docker images are included:
 - [wordpress:latest](https://hub.docker.com/_/wordpress) (apache2 webserver included)